wui-hong/tp/docs/UserGuide.md

 ![listPersonFiltered_success](images/user-guide/listPersonFilteredSuccess.png)

-#### Sorting people by balance: `sortPerson`
+#### Sorting persons by balance: `sortPerson`

-Sorts the list of people in the application based on their outstanding balances in either ascending or descending order.
+Sorts the list of persons in the application based on their outstanding balances in either ascending or descending order.
 This allows you to quickly identify who owes the most or the least amount of money.
 Having a negative balance with someone means you own them money.